Former Boardman teacher accused of inappropriate behavior toward students with special needs

 Among the accusations, the Ohio Board of Education said Yoakam “made offensive, racial and sexually charged comments to staff and student helpers in his class.”

 They claim he called another student “Chong,” asking the student if they ate fried rice that day.
-Yoakam didn’t remember saying that, according to documents obtained by WKBN.
+Yoakam didn’t remember saying that, according to documents obtained by WYTV.

 He called another student helper “the Hunchback of Notre Dame” and referred to the student as “the mongoloid looking one,” according to the state board’s resolution.
 Yoakam didn’t remember saying those things.